Frequently Asked Questions

 Can I bring service animals or pets on field days or campouts?

-Service animals and well-behaved pets are ONLY allowed on Groundtruthing field days, Road Inventory field days and Bark Outs (NOT wetland or beaver days).
+Well-behaved pets are ONLY allowed on Groundtruthing field days, Road Inventory field days, and Bark Outs (NOT wetland, beaver days or campouts).
 Service animals and pets of any kind are not allowed to join for wetland or beaver field days due to the delicate nature of the survey areas.
 Misbehaving or disruptive pets and their owners will be asked to leave.
-Bark does not condone pets being left in vehicles during field surveys when weather is likely to be above 50 degrees.
+Bark does not condone pets being left in vehicles during field surveys.

 Does Bark currently require masks while on field days?

 As of April 2023, Bark is no longer requiring masks for in-office events, carpooling or field days.
-We do expect our staff, board and volunteers to respect the boundaries and needs of the most cautious person in the group (i.e. if someone in your group isn’t comfortable working without a mask, everyone else in the group must wear a mask).
-We also require Covid-19 waivers before each event; anyone who has been exposed to Covid-19 and/or shows symptoms will be expected to stay home.
+We do expect our staff, board and volunteers to respect the boundaries and needs of the most cautious person in the group.
+Anyone who has been exposed to Covid-19 and/or shows symptoms of any contagious illness will be expected to stay home.

 What’s the difference between wetland mapping surveys and beaver habitat surveys?

 While the two are inextricably linked, our wetland mapping surveys and beaver habitat surveys aim to collect different data and accomplish different goals.
-Through our wetland mapping survey days, we aim to collect data to field verify aerial imagery maps provided to us from our project partner.
-We collect data about topography, soil type, hydrology and vegetation.
-Through our beaver habitat surveys, we aim to help identify potential beaver reintroduction sites.
+Through our wetland mapping survey days, we aim to collect data to field verify wetland boundaries and types.
+We collect data about topography, soil type, hydrology and vegetation and then share this data with the Forest Service in order to protect wetlands inside timber sale units.
+Through our beaver habitat surveys, we aim to help identify potential beaver restoration and reintroduction sites.
 We collect data about current or historic beaver activity and use, vegetation (both for food and for dam building) and hydrology.
-To know more, or to complete a training before joining a field day, please check out our Training Resources page where you’ll find Wetland Mapping 101 and Beaver Habitat 101 training videos.
+To know more, or to complete a training before joining a field day, check out our event calendar or email ForestWatch@bark-out.org.

 What if I don’t have all the gear that I need to go out on a field day?